vincentjzy/OpenCorr/README.md

 OpenCorr is developed and tested in Microsoft Visual Studio on Windows 10.
 The codes follow the standard of ISO C++ 14, theoretically it can be compiled on other OS like Linux.
 The building environment requires the following libraries correctly configured:

-- Eigen 3.3.9 (eigen.tuxfamily.com), used for basic operations of matrix
+- Eigen 3.3.9 (eigen.tuxfamily.org), used for basic operations of matrix.
 - OpenCV 3.4.5 (opencv.org), used to read images, and in modules related with image features and stereovision.
 - FFTW 3.3.9 (fftw.org), used for cross correlation.